-After finishing the training program at Mi Casa, I got a job as a Teller at Public Service Credit Union.
+After finishing the training program at Mi Casa, I got a job as a Teller at a local credit union.
 There were several other Mi Casa graduates there.
 They were all there to help me and were always available if I needed anything.
 We all know that we’re all here to help each other succeed.

 This job has been great.
 As a mom, I appreciate working at a company that is willing to work with me if I need to take time off for my family or be flexible with my hours when my daughter has stuff going on at school.

 Mi Casa helped open several doors for me, not just for a job but for a career.
-I have been with Public Service Credit Union for 2 years.
+I have been with this company for 2 years.
 I started as a Teller and after a year I was promoted to Lead Teller.
 But I am not stopping here.
-I am reaching for the starts and have a goal of becoming a Branch Manager soon.
+I am reaching for the stars and have a goal of becoming a Branch Manager soon.
 I’ve showed myself that I can do the best and I can be the best and I’m going to do it every day.